-If the student does not have a high school diploma or equivalent and did not complete secondary school in a homeschool setting, she can still qualify for aid by passing a Department-approved "ability-tobenefit" test.
+If the student doesn't have a high school diploma or equivalent and was not home-schooled, she can still qualify for aid by passing a Department-approved "ability-to-benefit" test.
 You don't have to use the same test for all students; you can pick the one most suitable for each student.
-At the time of publishing, the March 11, 2005 Federal Register contained the most recent list of approved tests.
+The most recent list of approved tests was published in the September 4, 2002 Federal Register.

-▼ Arranging for ATB tests.
+- ▼ Arranging for ATB tests.
 The regulations also specify testing procedures that your school must follow.
 You must make arrangements with one or more test administrators, who must be certified by the test publisher.
 You should contact the test publisher to locate a certified test administrator.
-Certified test administrators may include high school guidance counselors, test and measurement experts, human resource development professionals, qualified professional educators, or regional Armed Forces Command staff who are experts in education, training, and human resource development.

-▼ Ensuring independent testing.
+Certified test administrators may include high school guidance counselors, test and measurement experts, human resource development professionals, qualified professional educators, or regional Armed Forces Command staff who are experts in education, training, and human resource development. - ▼ Ensuring independent testing.
 To be independently administered, a test must be given by an individual or by an organization with no current or prior financial or ownership interest in the school, its affiliates, or its parent corporation other than the interest generated through its agreement to administer the approved test.
 The test can't be given by a current or former employee, consultant, or student of the school, an owner or member of the board of directors, a person with a financial interest in the school, or a relative of any of these individuals.
 In addition, the test administrator cannot score the test, but must submit it to the publisher for scoring.